 Many developers have horror stories of struggling to diagnose type errors in type-inferred languages like ML and Haskell.
 Recent research promises far more accurate error messages, but the techniques are difficult to implement and slow to run.

-Our upcoming OOPSLA 2016 paper describes how to achieve comparable quality at substantially lower run-time cost.
+Our OOPSLA 2016 paper describes how to achieve comparable quality at substantially lower run-time cost.
 Even better, our technique can be implemented with only small modifications to a compiler's existing type inference algorithm!

 There is also a tech report on this research that expands some details in the OOPSLA paper.
 In particular, Appendix C gives advice for compiler writers and future researchers.
 Note that this is my own version of the paper and has not been peer-reviewed.
 (Last updated 10 October, 2016.)